Balance Exercises

 Reaching Toward Weak Side

 Reach your non-affected arm out towards the weak side while bearing weight through the weak or paralyzed arm.
 If the weak arm buckles or the hand slides, have a helper support the weak arm at the wrist and just above the elbow.
-Repeat 10-15 times.
+You can also try reaching in various directions while weight bearing on the affected arm.

 Balance Exercises Reaching